hjortmar/read-pdfs-with-powershell-itextsharp/README.md

 When I started developing things with the help of UiPath I struggled getting Powershell to behave properly when using scripts from within a UiPath project, you have probably read other guides for this purpose but it is simply clunky to deal with through UiPath and you do not have full autonomy of the behaviour as it runs through the context of UiPath.

 ### The downside ###
-Logging through UiPath, it will not know that you are running a script with the exception that it waits for the script to complete.
+Logging through UiPath, it will not know that you are running a script with the exception that it waits for the script to complete so you will need to work around this.

 ### The upside ###
 Powershell has a very established community meaning you can do more, more is good.